 Academic staff have expertise in biochemistry, botany, cell biology, ecology, evolution, immunology, marine biology and microbiology.
 The School attracts significant external research funding and we publish regularly in international peer-reviewed journals.

 A range of state of the art laboratory facilities and instruments support the research programmes.
-The university is situated near marine and terrestrial reserves and the Victoria University Coastal Ecology Lab at Island Bay has world-leading facilities for the study of marine science.
+The university is situated near marine and terrestrial reserves and the Wellington University Coastal Ecology Lab at Island Bay has world-leading facilities for the study of marine science.

 Around 150 students are engaged in postgraduate studies, with students coming from around the world to study, and to contribute to the School's vibrant atmosphere.